Five hot spring towns near Tokyo

 DR

 Ikaho is located on the eastern flank of Mount Haruna in Gunma Prefecture.
 The town is known for its reddish thermal waters, the result of the oxidation of iron in the water.
-Nothing dangerous of course, it's only the chemical result of the the iron in the water and the oxygen in the air meeting.
+Nothing dangerous, of course, it's only the chemical result of the iron in the water and the oxygen in the air meeting.
 The water in this area is known to help blood circulation and fight fatigue.

-The lively old town of Ikaho is centered around a 300 meter long stone staircase climbing the mountain.
+The lively old town of Ikaho is centered around a 300-meter-long stone staircase climbing the mountain.
 It's lined with ryokan, old arcades and shops.

-• Access: JR Kanto bus line
+• Access: JR Kanto bus line or with the Shinkansen Hokuriku accessible with the Hokuriku Arch Pass

 Ikaho onsen